-I love the marketing software that I use!
+I love the marketing software I use!
 I like their approach, the company's culture, and the solution itself.

 However, like all products and services, my marketing software and its provider are not perfect.
 A recent attempt at sharing a new feature with customers turned into a less than positive exchange.